 - Cisterns and fountains.

-This type of cement is commonly used to make concrete that is used in the construction of buildings and is also usually waterproof.
+Hydraulic cement hardens when exposed to water, this type of cement is commonly used to make concrete that is used in the construction of buildings that are usually waterproof.